KenB773/kenb773.github.io/SilentScalperProj.md

 # Silent Scalper

-## 🚀 Project Summary
+## Project Summary

-**Silent Scalper** is a serverless data pipeline designed to solve two common problems in cloud-based systems:
+**Silent Scalper** is my first AWS project!
+After completing AWS Certified Cloud Practitioner and Certified Cloud Architect - Associate, I felt it was time to go more hands-on and get some practical experience working with these systems before continuing on the certification path.
+My Silent Scalper is a serverless data pipeline designed to solve two common problems in (inadequately architected) cloud-based systems:

-- 💸 **Wasting money on idle compute** (servers sitting idle when there’s no work to do)
+-  **Wasting money on idle compute** (servers sitting idle when there’s no work to be done)
-- 💥 **Crashing during traffic spikes** (overloaded infrastructure from sudden file dumps)
+-  **Crashing during traffic spikes** (overloaded infrastructure from sudden file dumps)

-This project uses AWS native services to create a responsive, cost-effective solution that automatically processes incoming files with zero manual provisioning.
+This project uses AWS native services to create a responsive, cost-effective solution that automatically processes incoming files with no manual provisioning.

 ---

-## 📐 Architecture Overview
+##  Architecture Overview

 ```
 Uploader ──▶ S3 Bucket ──▶ Lambda Function